Josua-P/apetito-menu-downloader/README.md

 If you want to add your own touch to the program, it might be worth knowning that the entire config.py-file is executed on startup.
 This means that, if you want to add a function, variables etc, you should add them there, so you can better update the program if a new release comes out, as the config is meant to be persistent over updates.

 ### The template
-The program uses the file "Template.txt" (per default) to compile its data into a usable file.
+The program uses the file "Template.html" (per default) to compile its data into a usable file.
 This works by it replacing certain tags in the file with data:
  - ```{a[day]}``` and ```{b[day]}``` placehold for the menu lines, where day means days from the startdate
 - ```{d[day]}``` gives the day.
 - ```{m[day]}``` gives the month or the content of monthEmpty (see above).